sf105/sttp-book/chapters/testing-techniques/specification-based-testing.md

 # Specification-Based Testing

 In this chapter, we explore **specification-based testing** techniques.
-These use the *requirements* of the program as input for testing.
+These use the *requirements* (often written as text; think of user stories and/or UML use cases) of the program as input for testing.

 In simple terms, we devise a set